 Revenge songs are everywhere in modern music.
 There are so, so many.
 Cheating husbands, cheating wives, cheating business partners, you name it.

-Revenge they say is a dish ‘best served cold’, and many of these songs are often dark, spiteful and even violent, but they also speak to a universal human experience: that sometimes you need to get even with those who have wronged you.
+Revenge they say is a dish ‘best served cold’, and many of these songs are often dark, spiteful and even violent, but they also speak to a universal human experience: that sometimes you need to get even with those who have wronged you (though it’s never the best course of action).

 Table of Contents